An introduction to mental health

 Wider studies around mental health in the workplace have found mixed results.

-However, 46% of workplaces do not have a formal strategy or policy when it comes to mental health, taking an ad-hoc approach instead, which can lead to uncertainty.
-And employees are worried about discussing their mental health openly.
+According to research, 30% of employees wouldn’t feel able to talk openly with their line manager if feeling stressed and 14% said they had resigned due to stress.
 In another survey, 64% of respondents admitted they were scared of being judged by their managers if they talked about their mental health.
 Reasons they gave included:

 37%